Formal category theory in $\infty$-equipments I: First notions of formal category theory

-\begin{definition} Suppose that $\P$ is pointed.
-Then $\P$ is called \textit{strongly pointed} if for any proarrow $F:x\rightarrow y$, the following two statements hold: \begin{enumerate} \item $F$ is a companion if and only if for every arrow $p : \ast \rightarrow x$, the proarrow $\cart{}{F}{p}$ is a companion, \item $F$ is a conjoint if and only if for every arrow $p : \ast \rightarrow x$, the proarrow $\cart{p}{F}{}$ is a conjoint. \end{enumerate} \end{definition}
+\begin{definition} A \textit{strong vertical terminal object} $\ast \in \P$ is a vertical terminal object so that for any proarrow $F:x\rightarrow y$, the following is true: \begin{enumerate} \item $F$ is a companion if and only if for every arrow $p : \ast \rightarrow x$, the proarrow $Fp_\circledast$ is a companion, \item $F$ is a conjoint if and only if for every arrow $p : \ast \rightarrow x$, the proarrow $p^\circledast F$ is a conjoint. \end{enumerate} \end{definition}

-\begin{example} The $\infty$-equipment $\CCAT_\infty$ is strongly pointed.
+\begin{example} The vertical terminal object of $\infty\CCAT$ is strong.
 This follows from the Yoneda lemma.
-Indeed, from the perspective of profunctors, a proarrow $F : \C \rightarrow \D$ is a companion if and only if the associated functor $\C \rightarrow \PSh(\D)$ factors through the Yoneda embedding.
-Since the Yoneda embedding is fully faithful, one just has to check that for every object $p \in \C$, the evaluation in $p$ (which corresponds to $\cart{}{F}{p}$) is representable.
+Indeed, from the perspective of profunctors, a proarrow $F : \C \rightarrow \D$ is a companion if and only if the associated functor $\C \rightarrow \PSh(\D)$ factors through the Yoneda embedding $\D \rightarrow \PSh(\D)$.
+Since the Yoneda embedding is fully faithful, one just has to check that for every object $p \in \C$, the evaluation in $p$, computed by $Fp_\circledast$, is representable.
 A similar argument shows that condition (2) also holds.

-This is not true in general: if $\E$ is an arbitrary $\infty$-topos, then $\CCAT_\infty(\E)$ will \textit{virtually never} be strongly pointed. \end{example}
+As a warning, we not that this is not true in general: if $\E$ is an arbitrary $\infty$-topos, then the vertical terminal object of $\CCAT(\E)$ is \textit{virtually never} strong. \end{example}